willeppy/willeppy.github.io/cv.md

 </span> -->

 <span class="cv-max-width">
-I am a Ph.D. candidate in Human-Computer Interaction at Carnegie Mellon University, where I design and develop systems for automatic data understanding while programming.
-Data is the foundation of recent AI advancements and data-driven decision-making, yet while we have powerful tools to debug code, Making sense of data remains manual and challenging.
-My research addresses this gap by creating systems that provide rapid, interactive overviews of datasets and streamline data exploration during programming across both structured and unstructured datasets.
-My work has been published at top-tier venues such as CHI and IEEE VIS, and my open-source tools are used by data scientists to support their workflows.
+I am a PhD candidate in Human-Computer Interaction at Carnegie Mellon University.
+My research focuses on developing interactive systems that help AI developers and data scientists better understand their data, with the goal of enabling more usable AI systems and trustworthy decision-making.
+Drawing on techniques from data visualization and human-computer interaction, I builds tools that allow users to more quickly explore their datasets, identify data quality issues, and streamline work with tabular data, text, and multi-agent AI workflows.
+My work has led to open-source tools adopted by the Python community and scientists, with publications and awards at venues such as VIS, EuroVis, and CHI.
 </span>

 <div class="cv-image-links-wrapper" style="font-size: 16px;">